Jeznar/GitRepo/Work_Log.md

 23.03.18 **Wind Wall** created.
 This item reqiure players to manually mark the wall on the map.
 It automates damage and duration.
 The "Concentrating" effect is modified to trigger a doEach (displaying reminder message) and a doOff (prompting removal of the map marking).
 It also includes an exterior link added to the chat log for more information.

+23.03.19 **Summon Fey** several fixes affecting sword ability that had too high a damage bonus and was missing force component

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)